luohaohaha/RTMPX/README.md

 # RTMPX

-This is a project of librtmp and camerax for rtmp publish
+This is a project of librtmp & camerax & mediacodec for rtmp publish